Versiani-R/django-schedule-api/DOCUMENTATION.md

 **Read more about the codes on the CODE_ERRORS.md file**

 ## How to send a post request
-The api will always be expecting the same object:
+The `api/` will always be expecting the same object:
 ```json
 {
     "day": "20",